Jenny4831/vector/README.md

 # Vector
-# construct vectors and perform vector computations in the Java programming language#
+# Construct vectors and perform vector computations in the Java programming language #

 # Commands
 Once the program has started, you are prompted to enter the following commands: